Pistols, revolvers, and rifles propelling a single projectile at one discharge

 - be attended daily; and

 - have an opening of 144 square inches or smaller.

-Special Provision During the Firearms Deer Season: During the November portion statewide and antlerless portion in open counties, only pistols, revolvers, rifles, or shotguns may be used to take rabbits and squirrels.
+Special Provision During the Firearms Deer Season: During the November portion statewide and the antlerless portion and CWD portion in open counties, only pistols, revolvers, rifles, or shotguns may be used to take rabbits and squirrels.
 These firearms must fire .22 caliber or smaller rimfire cartridges or shot no larger than No. 4.
 This restriction does not apply to landowners hunting on land they own.